simeononsecurity/simeononsecurity.ch/content/articles/audit-permissions-vcenter-powercli/index.en.md

 Now that you have PowerCLI installed and connected to your vCenter server, you're ready to proceed with auditing permissions.

 ## Auditing Permissions with PowerCLI
-Now that you have PowerCLI installed and connected to your vCenter server, let's explore the process of auditing permissions.
+Now that you have PowerCLI installed and connected to your vCenter server, here's a look at the process of auditing permissions.
 The following steps will guide you through the process:

 1. **Get a List of All vCenter Users**: To start the audit, you need to retrieve a list of all the users present in your vCenter environment.
 Use the `Get-VIUser` cmdlet to obtain a list of users.